bcnzer/liftcodeplay/content/2020/08/19/adding-cypress-to-nuxt/index.md

 The second will run the tests without UI.

-## Optional - tell ES Lint to ignore .spec.js files
+## Tell ES Lint to ignore .spec.js files

 I quite like ES Lint but, for tests, it often got in the way so I told it to ignore the spec files.